anatosun/plexamp-docker/README.md

 ## Remarks

-- Beware that the claim token is only valid for 4 minutes.
-If the initial pull/creation of the container takes more than that, the container will fail to start.
+- Beware that the claim token is only valid for four minutes.
+If the initial pull/creation of the container takes more than four minutes, the container will fail to start.
 In that case, get a new claim, edit the compose file, and recreate the container.